Shan-Mei/shanmeis-notes/ranting/news/defcon-4.md

 Defcon 5 is named "Fade Out."
 This is where everything is normal and we break the above policies to our hearts' content.

 #### Concluding statements
 Beatrice will have her trial tomorrow.
-We will have to see how she goes.
+We will have to see how she goes - all the town is extremely nervous for the outcome.

 ### 26/5 Friday
 #### The Court's Judgement